remluben/slim-boilerplate/README.md

 For further information see: [https://github.com/vlucas/phpdotenv](https://github.com/vlucas/phpdotenv)

+####Database

+There are default MSQL database credentials provided within the *app/config/config.php* file as a fallback for development systems.

+    host: localhost
+    database: development
+    username: user
+    password: password

 ###Dependency Injection

 The website boilerplate makes use of Laravel's *IoC (Inversion of Control)* component, which allows automatic dependency injection of Controller constructor parameters.